elierotenberg/coding-styles/es6.md

 ## Object extension

-- Avoid object reshaping by declaring their shape early with `null` values.
+- Object reshaping SHOULD be avoided by declaring their shape early with `null` values.

-- If you need to reshape an object, always use `Object.assign`.
-In particular, use `Object.assign` to define prototype properties.
+- In case reshaping is unavoidable, `Object.assign` MUST be used.
+In particular, `Object.assign` MUST be used to define prototype properties on ES6 classes.

-- In the particular case of a constructor function, an object should never be reshaped after the end of the constructor.
+- In the particular case of a constructor function, an object SHOULD not be reshaped after the end of the constructor.

 ```js
 // bad